5 Ways Clubs Increase Member Engagement Through Text Message (Plus Templates)

 Ready to increase member engagement?
 It’s easy to start texting.

 First you need Text Request so you can do everything in this article.
-To see how Text Request works (and to talk to a real person), grab a time for a quick demo on our Demo page.
+To see how Text Request helps small businesses like yours (and to talk to a real person), grab a time for a quick demo on our Demo page.

 If you’re ready to jump in and start (there is a 30-day money back guarantee, after all), just sign up on our Pricing page.
 We’ll setup your office number so you can text, provide free training, and make sure you’re good to go.